 Guided Reading sessions take place outside the Literacy session at a time suited to each class' timetable.
-Read, Write, Inc Phonic Programme work is taught throughout Early Years and Key Stage 1 and to pupils who need extra support in Key stage 2.
+Read, Write, Inc Phonic Programme work is taught throughout Early Years and Key Stage 1 and to pupils who need extra support in Key stage 2 access Fresh Start.